adhi-26/Football-Match-Prediction/README.md

 # Football Match Prediction
 Predicts whether the home team will win the given match or not

+# Files in this repository
+1. Data: Contains data obtained after feature engineering
+2. Datasets: contains the raw unprocessed data
+3. Performance: Contains the evaluation metrics/classification reports of various models used

 # Dataset
 Premier league match data from the past 22 years.
 You can download it from this [link](https://www.kaggle.com/datasets/saife245/english-premier-league?select=Datasets)